davidtchiu/davidtchiu.github.io/teaching/cs161/lab5.circleDrawer/index.md

   After you're done, draw both Circles.

-- Write a new method called `replaceSmallest()` that takes a `Circle` as input.
+- **Add a method** called `replaceSmallest()` that takes a `Circle` as input.
 In `CircleDrawer`, if either of the two instance variables are `null`, simply add the `Circle` that was input, just as before.
 If both instance variables are non-null, this method must replace the smaller circle with the new one.
 We need to respect seniority, though:
   - If `first` is smaller, we'll promote second to take its place, and add the new circle in `second`'s place.
   - If `second` is the smaller, we'll just replace it with the new circle.
 In the case of a tie, replace second.